ChatGPT Zendesk integration: A complete guide

 Key limitations and how to choose the right solution

-While the potential of a ChatGPT Zendesk integration is huge, a poorly planned setup can create more problems than it solves.
-Here’s what to watch out for.
+While the potential of a ChatGPT Zendesk integration is huge, a well-planned setup is key to success.
+Here’s what to keep in mind.

 eesel AI is built with security as a top priority.
 Your data is never used to train generalized models, is encrypted both in transit and at rest, and is kept isolated for your account only.
 We also offer EU data residency to help you meet compliance requirements like GDPR.